gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 For a Bhāgavat recital in some timeless holy place

-As we read chapters of Krsna book aloud
+As we read chapters of Krishna book aloud

 Culminating in the Lord's advent